tanzhimei393/chatcms/README.md

 ## Support / Donate

-If you'd like to support development, scan the QR code below:
+If you'd like to support development, TRC20-USDT:

-TRC20-USDT:TKU9maWEjX34TGwCiPpDqmmty69ADxqAym
+TKU9maWEjX34TGwCiPpDqmmty69ADxqAym